 Frequently asked questions

-Yes, our Cognitive Health Assessments™ do have utility in other areas.
-While our primary clientele are concussion and acquired brain injury patients (including injuries due to stroke, brain tumours, substance abuse, or physical trauma to the head), our assessments are valuable to anyone in need of reliable, trackable objective data on brain function.
+Yes.
+Cognitive Health Assessments™ are valuable to anyone in need of reliable, trackable objective data on brain function.
 For example, understanding the effects of pharmaceuticals on brain function in clinical trials, monitoring the effects of aging, monitoring the brain health of athletes, to name a few.

-Cognitive Health Assessments™ do not diagnose concussions or acquired brain injury.
-Like the majority of assessment tools, they are an asset for clinicians to utilize to objectively inform an initial diagnosis, or corroborate on an existing diagnosis.
-Diagnoses can be provided by primary care providers, nurse practitioners, and clinical specialist in brain injury.
+Cognitive Health Assessments™ do not provide a diagnosis.
+Diagnoses can be provided by primary care providers, nurse practitioners, and clinical specialists in brain injury.

 - Centers for Disease Control & Prevention: HEADS UP Resource Center (https://www.cdc.gov/headsup/resources/index.html)